amandakeasson/tvb_nipype/README.md

 From within your tvb_nipype directory modify the template file called `tvb_nipype_spec.json`.
 The `iterables` are the parameters for which you would like to test multiple values; the `inputs` are parameters for which you would like to test a single value.

-Then, simply run `python run_tvb_nipype.py` and all of your simulations will run.
+Then, simply run `python run_tvb_nipype.py pse_name nproc`

+where `pse_name` is the name for your set of simualtions and `nproc` is the number of processes to launch in parallel.

 ## LICENCE: